Aiven-Open/aiven-string-replacer-for-grafana/README.md

 ## Disclaimer

-Grafana® is trademark and property of its respective owner.
+Grafana, Elasticsearch and OpenSearch are trademarks and property of their respective owners.
 All product and service names used in this website are for identification purposes only and do not imply endorsement.